kkikosha/economics-data-labs/README.md

 # housing_project.ipynb
-This project focuses on analyzing housing price data and building machine learning models to predict property values based on key features.
+This project analyzes housing price data using Python and machine learning models.
-Using Python, pandas, seaborn, and scikit-learn, the project includes data loading and cleaning, exploratory data analysis (EDA), model training (Linear Regression, RandomForest, GradientBoosting), result comparison, and key insights.
+It includes data cleaning, exploratory analysis, model building (Linear Regression, RandomForest, GradientBoosting), performance comparison, and SQL queries for additional insights.
+The project demonstrates key skills in data analysis, model evaluation, and working with databases — ideal for showcasing as part of a junior data analyst portfolio.